Game-Design-and-Programming-Template/Publishing-A-Game-On-The-Web/README.md

 [pps]: <https://github.com/Game-Design-and-Programming-Template/PlaygroundProjectStarter>
 [dlu]: <https://douglasurner.github.io>

+## Before starting

+Make sure that you have completed setting up your GitHub account and have **verified your e-mail address**.
+You will not be able to complete this assignment until you have a verified e-mail address.

 ## Working on the command line

 Git Bash is a Windows version of the Unix shell (command interperter) Bash – it is very similar to the Windows command prompt, the biggest difference that you are likely to notice is that the path seperator is the forward slash (/) instead of the backslash (\\).